SOlaCoder005/coca-women-wellness/README.md

     - However, the positioning of these elements aligns when the devices are rotated and used horizontally.

-#### **6.4.2 Structural Integrity: The collapsing of section on the ‘HOME’ and ‘PLAYLISTS’ pages**
+#### **6.3.2 Structural Integrity: The collapsing of section on the ‘HOME’ and ‘PLAYLISTS’ pages**

 - **Issue:**

     Another unresolved bug on the CWW site is the positioning of the text when displayed on a vertical tablet screen.
 On a vertical mobile screen, the text elements stack on top of each other in a column.
 This aligns with how the site is intended to respond to smaller screen sizes.
-However; When the site is displayed on a tablet screen that is rotated vertically the text elements do not stack on top of each other.
+However, when the site is displayed on a tablet screen that is rotated vertically the text elements do not stack on top of each other.
 Rather, the elements reduce in size proportionally to fit on the screen.